sandmman/swift-enterprise-demo/README.md

 - When running the Swift-Enterprise-Demo app locally, you won't be able to leverage any of the auto-scaling capabilities.
 To see these capabilities in action, you need to run the application on Bluemix.
 - You can leverage the Circuit Breaker capabilities built into the Swift-Enterprise-Demo application even if you are running it locally.
 Just make sure you provision an instance of the [Kitura-Starter](https://github.com/IBM-Bluemix/Kitura-Starter) application on Bluemix and that you update the value for the `microservice-url `in the `cloud_config.json` file accordingly.
-- When running the Swift-Enterprise-Demo app locally, if you click on the `Metrics Dashboard` link, you will be taken to the SwiftMetrics dashboard.
-If, instead, you are running the demo app on Bluemix, clicking on the `Metrics Dashboard` link takes you to the Bluemix Availability Monitoring dashboard.
+- When running the Swift-Enterprise-Demo app locally, if you click on the `Metrics Dashboard` link, you will be taken to the [SwiftMetrics](#swiftmetrics) dashboard.
+If you are running the demo application on Bluemix, then clicking on the `Metrics Dashboard` link takes you to the Bluemix Availability Monitoring dashboard.

 ### SwiftMetrics
 When running locally, you can access the SwiftMetrics dashboard by clicking on the `Metrics Dashboard` link.
 Doing so, will open a new tab in your browser that points to this URL: `http://localhost:8080/swiftmetrics-dash/`.
 The SwiftMetrics dashboard gives you access to important metrics about the health of the application, such as the average HTTP response time, HTTP throughput, CPU usage, memory usage, and environment details.